mosconh/mosconh/README.md

 <h4>
   Hey, I am <b>Henrique</b>, but you can call me <b>Henry</b>.
 I come from video editing, and organizing projects and delivering the best result is something I strive for.
-  Currently I'm studying to be a full-stack developer with focus on front-end and I'm living in Italy at the moment!
+  Currently I'm studying to be a full-stack developer with a focus on front-end and I'm living in Italy at the moment!
   <br>
   <br>
   Here are some more personal things about me: